rich-iannone/splitr/README.md

 ## Example for Running a Series of HYSPLIT Trajectory Runs

-To perform a series HYSPLIT trajectory model runs in a Windows environment.
-Try the following:
+To perform a series HYSPLIT trajectory model runs, use the SplitR `hysplit.trajectory` function:

 ```coffee
 hysplit.trajectory(start_lat_deg = 42.83752, start_long_deg = -80.30364,